 LoopNet is an online marketplace for commercial spaces.
-Similar to residential websites like Zillow and Trulia, LoopNet allows you to search for available space with filters based on location, type, size and rental rate.
+Similar to residential websites like Zillow and Trulia, LoopNet allows you to search for available space with filters based on location, type, size, and rental rate.
 Each listing also includes relevant contact information and photos if you want to learn more about the space.

 While LoopNet is likely the easiest way to search, it does not come close to including every available space on the market.
-Not every company posts their spaces on this site, and there is generally some significant lag time between a space becoming available and it being submitted to the website, or being removed from the website once a space has already been leased.
+Not every company posts its spaces on this site, and there is generally some significant lag time between a space becoming available and it being submitted to the website, or being removed from the website once a space has already been leased.

 AQUILA PRO TIP

-CoStar, now the owner of LoopNet, is the industry leading resource for finding information on available spaces in the market.
+CoStar, now the owner of LoopNet, is the industry-leading resource for finding information on available spaces in the market.
 This service is what professional brokers use to find an initial survey of what is available in any given market.

-Costar gives more detail, is updated more frequently and has a far more comprehensive database of availabilities than it’s free counterpart.
+Costar gives more detail, is updated more frequently, and has a far more comprehensive database of availabilities than it’s free counterpart.
 Think of Costar as the MLS for commercial real estate.

 However, CoStar is a paid service, so will likely not be available to you if you are searching on your own.
 We recommend utilizing the services of a tenant representation broker to get the most out of what this online platform has to offer.

 Almost every commercial real estate company’s website will feature listing pages for all of the properties that they represent.
 Each page will feature photos of the property and list current availabilities and building location.
-Some will even show asking rental rates, floorplans of available suites, demographic info and more.
+Some will even show asking rental rates, floorplans of available suites, demographic info, and more.